SydFagan/TheTrends/README.md

 ## The Bare Bones ##

 Right now we are working towards adding pages, posts and different forms of media to our WP.
 Experimenting with coloration, where public analytics may be placed an developing our data.
+Organizing the layout so that is easily readable and attractive to our Users.

 ## Additons ##